Microwave (American band): 2019–2022: Death Is a Warm Blanket

 Their third full-length-album Death Is a Warm Blanket was released September 13, 2019, via Pure Noise Records.
 Loudwire named it one of the 50 best rock albums of 2019.

 On July 5, 2022, the band released "Someday I Suppose"/"Santeria", a split promotional single with Drug Church, which included the band’s cover of "Santeria" by Sublime.
 Both songs appeared on the compilation album Dead Formats, Vol. 1 from Pure Noise Records, which was released on August 29, 2022.

 2024–present: Let's Start Degeneracy

 Microwave's fourth full-length-album Let's Start Degeneracy was released April 26, 2024, via Pure Noise Records.

-Musical style
+Musical style and influences

 Microwave's sound is said to be a hybrid of emo, pop punk, and post-hardcore, incorporating "loud guitar rock, post-hardcore experimentation and general angsty energy into a brooding but lively sound".
 The band's lyrics are described as "depressive and often softly nihilistic".

+Microwave have cited influences including American Football, Cap'n Jazz, Pg.
+99, Saetia, Fear Before the March of Flames, the Chariot, Heavy Heavy Low Low, Nirvana, Gorillaz, Sneaker Pimps, Outkast, Kanye West, Nine Inch Nails, Converge, Portugal.
+The Man, Radiohead, Brand New and Queens of the Stone Age.
+Since 2020, they have also been taking influence from Foxing, Frank Ocean the Spirit of the Beehive, Sorry and Mac Miller.